DRUG INTERACTIONS

 • medicines left over from a previous treatment that you still take occasionally.

-When your full medicine picture is scattered across multiple prescriptions, pharmacy visits, and a home cabinet, nobody has the complete view.
-That is exactly where a home interaction check becomes essential.
+When your full medicine picture is scattered across multiple prescriptions, pharmacy visits, and your home medicine cabinet, nobody has the complete view.
+That is why checking interactions at home is essential.

 Ibuprofen increases the risk of gastrointestinal bleeding on its own.
-Combined with a blood thinner, the risk multiplies significantly.
-Many people take aspirin daily for heart protection and reach for ibuprofen when they have a headache — without realising the combination is dangerous.
+Combined with a blood-thinning medicine, the risk rises many times over.
+Many people take aspirin daily to protect their heart and reach for ibuprofen when they have a headache — without realising the danger.

-Safer alternative: Paracetamol (acetaminophen) is generally safer to combine with blood thinners, but always verify.
+Safer alternative: Paracetamol is generally safer to combine with blood-thinning medicines, but it is still worth checking.

-Selective serotonin reuptake inhibitors (common antidepressants like sertraline or fluoxetine) combined with triptans (migraine medicines like sumatriptan) can cause serotonin syndrome — a potentially life-threatening condition with symptoms including agitation, rapid heartbeat, and high body temperature.
+Selective serotonin reuptake inhibitors (common antidepressants such as sertraline or fluoxetine) combined with triptans (migraine medicines such as sumatriptan) can cause serotonin syndrome — a potentially life-threatening condition with symptoms including agitation, a rapid pulse, and high body temperature.

-ACE inhibitors (used for blood pressure) already raise potassium levels.
-Adding a potassium supplement or potassium-rich salt substitute can push levels dangerously high, risking cardiac arrhythmia.
+ACE inhibitors (used for high blood pressure) already raise potassium levels.
+Adding a potassium supplement or a potassium-rich low-sodium salt can push those levels dangerously high, risking cardiac arrhythmia.

 Grapefruit inhibits an enzyme (CYP3A4) that metabolises many statins.
-Drinking grapefruit juice while on atorvastatin or simvastatin can dramatically increase the drug concentration in your blood, raising the risk of muscle damage (rhabdomyolysis).
+Drinking grapefruit juice while taking atorvastatin or simvastatin can dramatically increase the level of the medicine in your blood, raising the risk of muscle damage (rhabdomyolysis).

 Metformin (for type 2 diabetes) combined with heavy alcohol consumption increases the risk of a rare but serious condition called lactic acidosis.